Explore Uganda's Wildlife Paradise

 Luxury Travel

 These are broad estimates and actual costs can vary based on factors like the region you're visiting, the time of year, and personal preferences.
 It's always good to have a buffer in your budget for unexpected expenses or splurges.
-Additionally, it's advisable to check current exchange rates as they can fluctuate.
+Best time to visit is during dry seasons (December-February and June-August).
+Don't miss gorilla trekking in Bwindi, wildlife safaris in Queen Elizabeth National Park, and the source of the Nile in Jinja!

 This website is operated by Ultimate Travel Guide.